What to Expect if You Take Part

 For this prototype demo, no real personal data is collected or stored.

-Later in the journey, if things feel stable enough, you may be offered the option to enter a more reflective mode for short periods.
+Later in the journey, if things feel stable enough, you may be offered the option to enter a more reflective stance for short periods.

 - Containment: Spirit Guide style grounding and values reminders.